Guntersville shooting victim identified, suspect confesses - NewsBreak

 GUNTERSVILLE, Ala.
 (WHNT) — Authorities in Marshall County released the name of the person that was shot and killed on February 27.

-The Marshall County Coroner’s Office confirmed the victim as 30-year-old David Isaiah Ellis of Albertville.Fugitive of the Week: Keonte Evans
+The Marshall County Coroner’s Office confirmed the victim as 30-year-old David Isaiah Ellis of Albertville.Sonnie Hereford students return to class after accidental shooting

 According to local authorities, the shooting happened on Wiggs Street in Guntersville on Sunday.
 Marshall Medical Center North was placed on a brief lockdown while law enforcement searched for the shooter.